atlas-bear/mara/docs/weekly-report/implementation.md

 ### get-weekly-report-content-background.js

 Scheduled function that runs every Monday at 21:00 UTC to generate and cache weekly report content for the period that just ended.

+### send-weekly-report-notification.js

+Scheduled function that runs every Tuesday at 08:00 UTC to send email notifications about the newly available weekly report to subscribed users.

+### test-weekly-notification.js

+Testing endpoint for manually triggering weekly report email notifications without waiting for the scheduled run.

 ## Caching Implementation